-IT managers have had a strong focus on managing the supply side of the IT for decades, aiming at increasing IT productivity by delivering their products and services cheaper, faster, and better to the business (McKeen & Smith, 2015).
-This is scarcely surprising, as the supply side is in the locus of control of the IT and does not necessitate a deep partnership with the business, which is possibly perceived as challenging.
-Also, it is a direct reaction on the ever pressing business demand to deliver IT products and services at reduced costs, increased speed and quality, reflecting the traditional IT role of a pure cost factor, providing primarily commodities to the organization (Hanschke, 2009).
+IT managers have had a strong focus on managing the supply side of IT for decades, aiming at increasing IT productivity by delivering their products and services to the business more cheaply, faster, and at higher quality (McKeen & Smith, 2015).
+This is hardly surprising, as the supply side is in the locus of control of IT and does not necessitate a deep partnership with the business, which is possibly perceived as challenging.
+Furthermore, it is a direct reaction to the ever-pressing business demand to deliver IT products and services at reduced costs and increased speed and quality, reflecting the traditional IT role of a pure cost factor, primarily providing commodities to the organization (Hanschke, 2009).
 Moreover, “most IT organizations interpret any role in manipulating IT demand as a political minefield to be conscientiously avoided” (McKeen & Smith, 2015, p.
 292).

-Eventually, the goal of the supply side of the IT is efficiency, the goal of demand management effectiveness.
+Ultimately, the goals of the supply side of IT are efficiency and demand management effectiveness.
 Those two objectives drive business management across all topics and can be defined as follows (Bea et al., 2020, p.
 32):

-Efficiency: Efficiency is the relationship between current output and current input; here, the focus is on safeguarding of profitability in the implementation of operational planning
+Efficiency: Efficiency is the relationship between current output and current input; here, the focus is on the safeguarding of profitability in the implementation of operational planning.

-Effectiveness: Effectiveness describes the relationship between the current and desired output and can thus be used as a guideline for long-term strategic orientation
+Effectiveness: Effectiveness describes the relationship between the current and desired output and can thus be used as a guideline for long-term strategic orientation.

-An alternative famous interpretation of the two objectives is the following: Effectiveness means doing the right things, while efficiency means doing things right (Hofer & Schendel, 1987).
+An alternative, famous interpretation of the two objectives is that effectiveness means doing the right things, while efficiency means doing things right (Hofer & Schendel, 1987).

-Looking at the objectives of the supply side, it becomes obvious that the efficiency paradigm moves the securement of the profitability of the IT operations in the foreground.
+Looking at the objectives of the supply side, it becomes obvious that the efficiency paradigm moves securing the profitability of IT operations to the foreground.
 The content of the IT project itself is not fundamentally discussed.
-For efficient IT operations, the three target dimension costs, speed and quality (Bea et al., 2020) play an important role and are at the core of what business requires here from the IT.
+For efficient IT operations, the three target dimensions of cost, speed, and quality (Bea et al., 2020) play an important role and are at the core of what business requires from IT.
 The requirements can be described as follows:

-Reducing costs: The height of IT investments has been focus to management discussion since decades.
-Often, IT is seen as “costs that occur anyway”, which especially holds true for commodity services.
-Thus, reducing costs is one of the most pressing business demands which is answered with outsourcing and shared service solutions, for example.
+Reducing costs: The cost of IT investments has been a focus of management discussion for decades.
+Often, IT is seen as “costs that occur anyway,” which especially holds true for commodity services.
+Thus, reducing costs is one of the most pressing business demands and is answered with outsourcing and shared service solutions, for example.

-Increasing speed: Ideally, business managers want to have everything that eases their daily business sooner than later.
+Increasing speed: Ideally, business managers want to have everything that eases their daily business sooner rather than later.
 Thus, increasing speed in the provision of IT services is another overarching business demand.